plforacle/mysql-enterprise/setup/setup.md

 1. Document standard
     - When in the manual you read **shell>** the command must be executed in the Operating System shell.
     - When in the manual you read **mysql>** the command must be executed in a client like MySQL, MySQL Shell, MySQL Workbench, etc. We recommend students to use MySQL Shell to practice with it.
-    - When in the manual you read MySQL **mysqlsh>** the command must be executed in MySQL shell.
+    - When in the manual you read MySQL **mysqlsh>** the command must be executed in MySQL Shell.

 2. Lab standard
     - ![#00cc00](https://via.placeholder.com/15/00cc00/000000?text=+) shell> the command must be executed in the Operating System shell